erikdubois/Solus/README.md

 There are other scripts for applications I sometimes need but will not be installed as of yet.

+## No icons or themes after installation in raven panel

+Until now themes and icons are not revealed in the raven panel after installation unless you logoff or reboot.
+That is why I use the **gnome-tweak-tool** after installation to change icons and themes.

 ## Download the Arc themes